 Me: Not Larry the Lamb?

 Sue: Never heard of him.
-I have heard of Larry Lamb, if that’s any help.
+I’ve heard of Larry Lamb, though, if that helps.

-Sue: The Earth is two-thirds water so they are getting a pretty good deal.
+Sue: The Earth is two-thirds water so they’re getting a pretty good deal.

 Sue: The Master just broke the fourth wall!